What is a Reverse Mortgage?

 - Term Payments plus a line of credit - payment is made through equal monthly payments for a set period of time according to the borrower's choosing.
 If the homeowner needs more money, they can access the line of credit.

 What are the Laws and Rules in Reverse Mortgage?

-Eligibility for a reverse mortgage is only for houses, condo, townhouse, or manufactured homes built on or after June 15,1976.
-Also according to Federal Housing Authority (FHA) rules, owners of cooperative housing aren't elligible to get reverse mortgages since they don't technically own the real estate but rather shares of a corporation.
+Eligibility for a reverse mortgage is only for houses, condo, townhouse, or manufactured homes built on or after June 15, 1976.
+Also according to the Federal Housing Authority (FHA) rules, owners of cooperative housing aren't eligible to get reverse mortgages since they don't technically own the real estate but rather shares of a corporation.
 In New York, state law prohibits reverse mortgages in co-ops.

-Even thou reverse mortgages don't have income or credit score requirements, there are still requirements for elligibility.
+Even thou reverse mortgages don't have income or credit score requirements, there are still requirements for eligibility.
 These are:

 - Must be at least 62 years old

-- Either own a home free and clear or at least a 50% amount of equity
+- Either owns a home free and clear or at least a 50% amount of equity

 - Origination fee